 Wisconsin’s use value assessment law taxes farmland at the value of its use, as opposed to its market value if sold.
-The bill aids farmers and protects Wisconsin farmland from development by providing a property tax formula reflecting the income farmers can generate from using that land for agriculture.
+It aids farmers and protects Wisconsin farmland from development by providing a property tax formula reflecting the income farmers can generate from using that land for agriculture.

 In 1974, Wisconsin’s legislature amended the state constitution’s Rule of Uniform Taxation to allow for differential assessment of farmland.
 The measure was enacted into the Wisconsin Constitution after being passed at public referendum.
 This change never came into play until over 20 years later in 1995.